 President and CEO, Encore.org

 Marc Freedman is President and CEO of Encore.org.
 A visiting scholar at Stanford University during 2014-15 and formerly a visiting fellow at King’s College, University of London, Freedman is a member of the Wall Street Journal’s “Experts” panel and a frequent commentator in the media.
 He is the author of four books, including most recently, The Big Shift: Navigating the New Stage Beyond Midlife.
-His new book, How to Live Forever, will be published by Hachette Book Group in 2018.
+His new book, How to Live Forever, was published by Hachette Book Group in 2018.

 The Big Shift: Navigating the New Stage Beyond Midlife (2011)